 Can't find your size board or want to create your very own special shred stick?
 We take custom orders!
 We can assist you in placing a custom order surfboard directly from the manufacturer.
 Please note - custom orders can take a minimum of 6-8 weeks.
-Click here for the several different ways to get with us regarding your new custom surfboard!
+Click here for more info on ordering your very own custom surfboard!

 We take extra care in boxing and packing our boards.
 Sample shipping rates: